GabrieleGiuseppini/Floating-Sandbox/README.md

 - Waves and splashes originating from collisions with water
 - Sparkles when metal is sliced
 - Lights flickering and turning off when generators are wet or when electrical cables break
+- Anti-matter bomb
 - Multiple ships and collision detection among parts of the ships

 These and other ideas will come out with frequent releases.

 The game is also featured at [GameJolt](https://gamejolt.com/games/floating-sandbox/353572)!

+And a Youtube video is at [https://youtu.be/LkYAFKVdZec](https://youtu.be/LkYAFKVdZec).

 # Technical Details
 This game is a C++ implementation of a particular class of particle systems, namely a *mass-spring-damper* network.
 With a mass-spring-damper network it is possible to simulate a rigid body by decomposing it into a number of infinitesimal particles ("points"), which are linked to each other via spring-damper pairs.
 Springs help maintain the rigidity of the body, while dampers are mostly to maintain the numerical stability of the system.